 Associate Professor Becker examines the ways communication contributes to the transformation of organizational, cultural, or family systems.
-She was the first in academia to test Cultural Convergence Theory.
+She was the first in academia to test Cultural Convergence Theory in Japan.

 Catherine Becker is an associate professor of communication at the University of Hawai‘i at Hilo.
 Her research examines the ways that communication contributes to the transformation of individuals and systems, for example, organizational, cultural, or family systems.
 She explores the ways communication is linked to transformation using quantitative, qualitative, and creative approaches.

 “My research has the potential to transform the field of communication because it crosses methodological and disciplinary lines, it forges connections that didn’t exist previously,” she explains.
 “It offers alternative approaches, ways of knowing, and teaching.
 I use new forms of ethnography and alternative forms of representation to encourage new paradigms, perspectives, and possibilities.”

 Becker was the first person to test Cultural Convergence Theory in Japan.
 Looking at groups outside the United States, specifically in Japan, Becker predicted that the more members of different cultural groups communicate, the more similar they become, She says this is important because the U.S. has policies that encourage cultural assimilation where as Japan’s policies tend to discourage it.

 “While I was collecting data in Japan, I found answers to the open-ended questions in my survey offered insight to the Brazilian immigrant experience in Japan in a way that quantitative data could not,” she says.
 “Consequently, I became interested in qualitative methods such as ethnography and narrative analysis.”